Polite decline

 Hi Tom,

-Thank you for applying for the Customer Service Representative role at Cascade Coffee.
+Thank you for applying for the Customer Service Representative role at Cascade Coffee, and for taking the time to answer the follow-up questions.

-After reviewing your application, we've decided to move forward with other candidates whose experience more closely matches our needs.
+After reviewing everything, we've decided to move forward with other candidates whose experience more closely matches what the role needs.

 We genuinely appreciate your interest and wish you the best in your job search.